builtByYJ/builtByYJ/README.md

 ### Hi 👋 My name is YJ You

-Aspiring Software Developer
+Software Developer
 ---------------------------

-Aspiring Software Developer who recently grudated from [Dev Academy Bootcamp](https://devacademy.co.nz/).
+A Software Developer who recently grudated from [Dev Academy Bootcamp](https://devacademy.co.nz/).
 Also, self-taught coding through online courses.
 Highly motivated in learning new technologies and love turning visuals into working prototypes.

 * 🌍  I'm based in Auckland (New Zealand)